autotelik/yams_audio_engine/README.md

 </script>
 ```

+@Sloboda - Could you please document here what init does and what configuration can be passed to it

 ##### Styling - CSS

-@Sloboda How to style the player .. e.g is there a rails script to copy over the CSS from engine to app so it can be over ridden or what stylesheet should be created where ?

-What CSS can be used to change look and feel of the player ?
+@Sloboda How to style the player - What are the key CSS classes to change look and feel of the player ?

 CSS classes are available to place the player at the `top` or `bottom` of the page ???